asif1261/AppScheduler/README.md

 - This app uses AndroidX workmanager to handle background tasks,
 - This app is currently under Research and Development,
 - Please feel free to contribute in my project,
-- Any insight will be much appreciated, Thank you - Asif
+- Any insight will be appreciated, Thank you - Asif